CISecurity/ControlsAssessmentSpecification/control-4/control-4.1.rst

 Measures
 --------
-* M1 = Number of authorized administrative accounts in Input 1 (count of Input 1)
+* M1 = Count of authorized administrative accounts in Input 1
 * M2 = A binary value, 1 if the automated tool(s) provided at least 1 administrative account (Input 2); 0 if the automated tool(s) did not provide any administrative accounts (Input 2)
 * M3 = List of discovered authorized administrative accounts
 * M4 = List of discovered unauthorized administrative accounts
-* M5 = Number of discovered authorized administrative accounts (count of M3)
+* M5 = Count of discovered authorized administrative accounts
-* M6 = Number of discovered unauthorized administrative accounts (count of M4)
+* M6 = Count of discovered unauthorized administrative accounts

 Metrics
 -------